crittercism/integration_splunk/README.md

 Notes on the Crittercism Splunk App
 ===================================
-Version 0.91
+Version 1.0

 Rationale
 ---------
-     Make Crittercism data accessable and useful to Splunk users
+     Make Crittercism mobile app performance data accessable and useful to Splunk users and provide end to end visibility into performance issues.

 Design goals
 ------------